duongve13112002/DiffusionSpatialControl/README.md

 - Relying solely on these two cases for conclusions may be misleading; thus, we provide the generated images at [here](Figure/source/quantitative_evaluation/) for a comprehensive individual evaluation.

-###Expanding Evaluation
+### Expanding Evaluation
 ![Various_model](Figure/image_readme/Result_on_various_model.svg)
-> The different diffusion models' generated images from each prompt using the same configurations and seed with our method.
+> The different diffusion models' generated images from each prompt using the same configurations and seed with our proposed method.
+All generated images have the same resolution of 512x512.

 ![large_image](Figure/image_readme/large_image.png)
-> The effectiveness of image generation using the proposed method contributes to Stable Diffusion's ability to avoid prompt manipulation.
-All generated images are executed at a consistent size of 1920x1088.
+> The proposed method enhances Stable Diffusion's ability to prevent prompt manipulation in image generation.
+Columns show results with the same seed, and rows depict results with and without a Region map, all at a consistent size of 1920x1088.

 ### Integration with Controllable Tools

 #### ControlNet
 ![Control_net](Figure/image_readme/Result_on_controlnet.png)
 > With a general description prompt, by combining ControlNet and our methodology, images tailored to the users' needs can be created.
+Columns show results with the same seed, while rows illustrate results with and without a Region map.

 ![Multi_control_net](Figure/image_readme/Result_on_multicontrolnet.png)
 > Notice without method a lot of intances are missing.

 #### IP-Adapter
 ![IP_adapter](Figure/image_readme/Result_on_ipadapter.png)
-> In this figure, for each distinct prompt, we present four results.
-Results within the same column represent images generated with the same random seed, and within the same row, the same input is utilized.
-The first row showcases outcomes without utilizing a region map, while the second row employs a region map.
-The results have the same resolution of 768x512.
+> Visualization of images generated with IP-Adapter, combining region maps and prompts.
+Each column shows results with the same seed and the same input in each row.
+The first row shows results without a region map, and the second row uses a region map.
+All results have the same resolution of 768x512.

 #### Comparing with IP-Adapter attention masking